JuliaLang/julia/doc/stdlib/io-network.rst

    ..
 Docstring generated from Julia source

-   Show all user-visible structure of a value.
+   Show every part of the representation of a value.

-.. function:: xdump(x)

-   ..
-Docstring generated from Julia source

-   Show all structure of a value, including all fields of objects.

 .. function:: readstring(stream::IO)
               readstring(filename::AbstractString)